 We are focused on business valuations.
 But the valuations we produce are not hypothetical, but actionable as demonstrated below.

 2023 - Fees were 3% of total sale:

 We have a case in point where, in the valuation process, we determined that the business owner had been a welder prior to opening the subject business.
 We determined that trenchers, plumbers, or welders would be good buyer targets.

 We put the seller in touch with a marketing team we know.
 The marketing team bought the profiles of the trenchers, plumbers, and welders in the area.
 The marketing team had an outbound caller making sales calls to these potential buyers.
 There was other social media advertising put in place.

 The client was put in contact with a corporate lawyer, who is also a tax expert, to facilitate the transaction.
 The business valuation, the marketing and advertising, and the corporate lawyer all total, on a sale of just under a million dollars, was in the range of 3% of the total sale.
 The buyer was identified in the first week, but it took four months for the deal to close.
 (The business sold for 100% of the valuation price and yes we can let you talk to the seller)

 In a second case that was much smaller and a much different type of business, it was a different situation.
-The business valuation revealed that a Fractional CFO would be required to clean up the financial statements and take the business valuation and make credible projections based on the information the valuation report had uncovered.
+The business valuation proved that the business was worth more money to the buyer than the seller and more than the agreed upon and accepted offer to purchase.